emday4prez/IP-Address-Tracker/README.md

 ## Overview

 ### The challenge
 I created this website without following a specific tutorial.
-I was given a design from Frontend-Mentor and implemented the functionality on my own.
+I was given a design from Frontend-Mentor and implemented the functionality on my own using React and Node.

 Frontend Mentor requirements: